Click Here To Schedule A Consultation

 28 f 6m accutane FRONT

-Age 25-30: 6 months before and after Accutane
+6 months before and after Accutane

 Can acne treatments make acne worse?
 Why is my acne getting worse with treatment?

-Acne treatments may worsen the appearance of your blemishes if you are using the wrong ingredients for your skin type or the type of acne you have, using acne products incorrectly, or if you’ve recently started a new kind of acne treatment.
+Yes, some acne treatments may worsen the appearance of your blemishes if you are using the wrong ingredients for your skin type or the type of acne you have, using acne products incorrectly, or if you’ve recently started a new kind of acne treatment.
+Using acne products incorrectly could indicate a number of different things.
+Scrubbing skin too aggressively with an abrasive cleanser can result in skin irritation, dryness, and worsening of acne.
+Using too many acne products in your routine at once, using your acne products too often, or using the wrong kind of active ingredient for your specific acne can result in dry, flaky, irritated skin and worsened acne breakout.

 When you start a new acne treatment, whether it is a topical treatment or an oral acne medication, your skin may go through a purging period.
 A purge describes the process of skin shedding the dead skin cells, debris, and sebum that are in the pores deep below the surface of the skin.
-This can look like red bumps on the surface of the skin that may be mistaken for an acne breakout, though it can often be expected when starting a new acne treatment that works by stimulating skin cell turnover at an increased rate.
+A purge can look like red bumps on the surface of the skin that may be mistaken for an acne breakout, though it can often be expected when starting a new acne treatment that works by stimulating skin cell turnover at an increased rate.
 Give your new acne treatment a few months to determine if it’s effective before giving up on it due to a purge period; skin may look slightly worse before it starts to look better.
 Being treated for acne by a dermatologist like Dr. Green means that throughout your acne treatment, your progress will be continually evaluated, and it can be determined whether you are purging or if you would benefit more by changing treatment methods.

 Related Topics